-ZZ Top was inducted into the Rock & Roll Hall of Fame in early 2004.
+ZZ Top was inducted to the Rock & Roll Hall of Fame in early 2004.
 What did that mean to the band, especially given the strength of Keith Richards’ induction speech.

 Keith is an old, dear friend who held up his end of the bargain – worth the price of admission alone!
 He gave us quite a send-up, and to be part of such an honorable entity… it was our great pleasure to step forward and graciously attempt to receive such an honor.
 And make no mistake, everybody loves Keith.

 Anything notable about the jam session that concluded the ceremony?

 Yes, the jam was very interesting, a real study in professionalism.
 You have one of two ways to go – the elegance of the highway or a trainwreck and collision at the side of a muddy road.
 And somehow, everybody made a statement.
 There was simply no interference, and there was tone for days.